 Kern County Public Health Services Department

-Today, April 20, the State announced that Kern County remains in the Orange Tier (Tier 3) of the COVID-19 Blueprint for a Safer Economy.
-Last week, our county moved into the Orange Tier from the Red Tier and additional businesses were allowed to reopen or expand capacity in accordance with State guidelines.
+Today, May 4 the State announced that Kern County remains in the Orange Tier (Tier 3) of the COVID-19 Blueprint for a Safer Economy.
+This marks the fourth week our county has been in the Orange Tier.

 Kern County must remain in the Orange Tier for at least three weeks before moving into the least restrictive Yellow Tier (Tier 4).
 Additionally, Kern must meet the Yellow Tier metrics for at least two consecutive weeks to be able to progress forward.

 Vaccination remains the safest and quickest way to immunity and those 16 and older are encouraged to get the COVID-19 vaccine.
 The Public Health COVID-19 vaccine nurse hotline is available from 7 a.m. to 7 p.m., seven days a week.
 Call or text (661) 677-4177 to ask your vaccine related questions.